 Regular paper presentations:

 This format allows researchers to present their empirical or theoretical work.
-Presentations will be scheduled for 20 minutes (15 minutes presentation and 5 minutes discussion).
-For submitting a proposal, please use the Poster/Paper Proposal Template.
-The maximal proposal length is 3 pages, including Tables, Figures, and References (but excluding the “authors” page(s)).
+Presentations are scheduled for 20 minutes (15 minutes presentation and 5 minutes discussion).

 No-or-not-perfect data presentations:

 This format provides presenters the opportunity for presenting and discussing empirical work which is at an early stage (research ideas or work in progress).
-Presentations will be scheduled for 20 minutes (10 minutes presentations and 10 minutes discussion).
-For submitting a proposal, please use the Poster/Paper Proposal Template.
-The maximal proposal length is 3 pages, including Tables, Figures, and References (but excluding the “authors” page(s)).
+Presentations are scheduled for 15 minutes (discussion for a minimum of 5 minutes).

 Early career-mentoring program: